koush/koush.com/_posts/chromecast.md

 I guess not.
 Gruber seemed stuck on whether device streaming is built in.
 As if it would not be possible if it weren't built in.
 As if the Chromecast was not in fact a full fledged mobile computer; and instead an unextendible appliance.
 A toaster.
 An Apple TV.

 I took a quick poll of my followers on what they'd like to see next.
-There was overwhelming demand for streaming from Dropbox.
-Two hours of hacking later:
+Most of the request seemed to be around either streaming from a local media server or cloud storage; two hours of hacking later:

 ![](http://www.youtube.com/watch?v=D8-z2E8BwTU)